JavDomGom/iserieslog2json/README.md

 OPTIONS

         -f, --file      Log file with input data.
+        -l, --language  Logs language.
+In  this  version  only the values "en" and "es" are valid.
         -t, --type      Type log  data.
 In  this  version  only the values "audit" and "job" are valid.
         -v, --version   Print the program version.